Volma Overton

-Volma Robert Overton (September 26, 1924 – October 31, 2005) was an African-American civil rights activist and president of NAACP's Austin, Texas chapter from 1962 to 1983.
+Volma Robert Overton (September 26, 1924 – October 31, 2005) was an African American civil rights activist and president of NAACP's Austin, Texas chapter from 1962 to 1983.
 He is best known for his legal efforts to end racial segregation in Austin schools.

 Overton was born in Maha in the rural southeast of Travis County.
 He served in the Marines in World War II, then in the Army Reserves, rising to the rank of lieutenant colonel.
 After World War II, he attended Tillotson College (now part of Huston-Tillotson University) from 1947 to 1950 where he earned a B.S. degree in chemistry with a minor in math.
 He also met his wife, Warneta while studying there.
 They had four children, who were often involved in Overton's civil rights work; their daughter DeDra was named the plaintiff in the federal lawsuit he led to desegregate Austin schools.
 The lawsuit lasted a decade and Overton, backed by the NAACP Legal Defense, the U.S. Justice Department and the Mexican American Legal Defense and Educational Fund, ultimately prevailed.

 Career

-Volma Overton served in the Marine Corps for two years and the United States Reserves for twenty-eight years, then retired.
-He joined the National Postal Service and later joined the National Alliance of Postal Workers due to unfair treatment to minorities.
-Overton then served as a civil rights activist and president of the NAACP Austin chapter.
-He then focused his career on confronting zoning and busing issues within AISD, to ensure that they were made without segregation in mind.
+Volma Overton served in the Marine Corps for two years and the United States Army Reserves for twenty-eight years, then retired.
+He joined the United States Postal Service and later joined the National Alliance of Postal Workers due to unfair treatment of minorities.
+Overton then served as a civil rights activist and president of the NAACP's Austin chapter.
+He then focused his career on confronting zoning and busing issues within the Austin Independent School District (AISD), to ensure that they were made without segregation in mind.
 Following his life of military and civil action, he then became the first black member of the First Baptist Church of Austin, Texas in 1963 and became a deacon of the church in 1967.